-If you want to get your residence certificate in Chiang Mai, you’ll have to go to the Chiang Mai Immigration Office on the third floor in Building A of Promenada Resort Mall.
+If you want to get your residence certificate in Chiang Mai, you’ll have to go to the Chiang Mai Immigration Office, located next to Chiang Mai International airport.
 Residence Certificates here are free.
 As of November 2018, copy and photo services are NOT available inside the immigration office.

 If you live in Chonburi, you’ll have to go to the immigration office in Jomtien.
 Once there, you’ll find the help desk just to the left when you walk in.
 Residence Certificates here are 300 baht.
 But since you’ll need photos and copies, plan on spending more than that.

 If you want to apply for your Residence Certificate in Thailand, but you’re in another province, contact the immigration office in your province or closest to your province.

 As for the application process, it really is one of the easiest things to do as an expat in Thailand.
 Just hand over all the documents listed above.
 The lady working at the information counter will make sure you have everything.
 And if you do, she’ll tell you to come back in an hour to pick up your Thailand Residence Certificate.